SandyaS72/beautiful-jekyll/_posts/2018-08-13-Lavinia-Project-Test.md

 In the case of basketball scoring, what determines how certain (or uncertain) we are about a players scoring ability?
 When comparing Players A and B, we had less uncertainty about Player B’s scoring ability because he attempted more shots.
 For example, if Player B had made 5 out 100 shots, we would still be more certain about his scoring abilities than Player A’s, not because Player B made more shots, but because he attempted more. **Therefore, the uncertainty about a player’s scoring ability is based upon how many shots that player attempts, not the number of shots he makes.**

+{: .box-note}
+**Key Takeaway:** Uncertainty depends on the total number of trials, not the number of successes.

 ## Margin of error

 This is mathematically represented by the calculation for [margin of error](https://en.wikipedia.org/wiki/Margin_of_error) :